Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid national and international connectivity, though less dense than primary European hubs.
+Global Connectivity GradeBSolid national and international links, though not a primary European hub.

-Direct Cloud On-Ramps0 – as of September 2025Direct access is available via private network extension to the primary hub in Dublin.
+Direct Cloud On-Ramps0 – as of September 2025Direct access is available from Dublin via private network extensions.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are 0 direct cloud on-ramps located in Shannon, as of September 2025.
-High-speed, low-latency private network interconnects (PNI) and wavelength services provide direct access to all major cloud providers in the primary Dublin hub, including AWS, Google Cloud, and Microsoft Azure.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Shannon as of September 2025.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via private network extensions to the primary interconnection hub in Dublin.

 Power Analysis